Cluster Forests

-In RP, the dimension of the target subspace for random projection is searched from $5$ onwards and we set $n_b=n_f$.
+(It is possible to vary $n_b$ for gain in performance, see discussion at the end of this subsection).
+Empirically, we find results not particularly sensitive to the choice of $\tau_m$ as long as $\tau_m \ge 3$.
+In RP, the search for the dimension of the target subspace for random projection is conducted starting from a value of five and proceeding upwards.
+We set $n_b=n_f$.
 EA \cite{FredJain2002} suggests using $\sqrt{n}$ ($n$ being the sample size) for $n_b$.
 This sometimes leads to unsatisfactory results (which is the case for all except two of the datasets) and if that happens we replace it with $n_f$.
 In EA, the threshold value, $t$, for the single linkage algorithm is searched through $\{0.3, 0.4, 0.5, 0.6, 0.7, 0.75\}$ as suggested by \cite{FredJain2002}.
 In bC2, we set $n_b=n_f$ according to \cite{DudoitFridlyand2003}.